Capstone-Skynet/Capstone-Skynet.github.io/_notes/2019-09-24-Client-Meeting-Agenda.md

 - Overview of the intent of the meeting

-  - We need to get information on high-level goals, and technical pre-requeisits.
+  - We need to get information on high-level goals, and technical pre-req.
 What do we need to know in order to progress in the project.

 - Need to address the project scope